DeepMicroscopy/CellCon-GI/README.md

 allows to train generative approaches on much larger dataset scales.
 We evaluate both adversarial and diffusion-based inpainting strategies.
 Our approach effectively mitigates the lack of data diversity in training and label noise, thereby substantially improving classification performance for atypical vs. normal mitoses (0.865 vs. 0.789 in balanced accuracy).
-Additionally, we release two new multi-domain atypical vs. normal mitosis datasets, used as hold out sets in our study, to support research in this underexplored field.

 ```

 ## Pipeline overview